isomerpages/ttsh-chi/_platforms-and-programmes/CHI Healthcare Advanced Management Programme (CHAMP).md

 <div class="row">
 <div class="col">
-Apart from the great faculty and lectures, which have opened my mind to many new ideas and possibilities, I have particularly treasured the opportunity to make new friends and learn from my fellow course mates.
-I look forward to working together with all of them in the years ahead, while applying the many lessons learnt from this course.”<br><br>
+<em>Apart from the great faculty and lectures, which have opened my mind to many new ideas and possibilities, I have particularly treasured the opportunity to make new friends and learn from my fellow course mates.
+I look forward to working together with all of them in the years ahead, while applying the many lessons learnt from this course.”</em><br><br>
 		<div class="header"><b>Dr Timothy Quek
 <br>Head, Medicine – Endocrinology
 &amp; Snr Consultant </b></div><br>